InnoSight/The-Farmer-and-the-river/README.md

 new arrangement which is connected with current arrangement by one move.
 Without using deepcopy() all references would lead to the same object that will change all the time.

-All graphics was made via turtle module designed to implement simple graphics.
+All graphics was made via turtle module.